 There are a quick summary for how we are painting a room

-- Step 2: Paint the jams and outside 1/4 inch edges, paint the baseboards if they will be matching the color of the jams.*
+- we paint the jams and outside then we paint the baseboards if they will be matching the color of the jams.

 First, we wash off any dirt or grim.
 While still hanging, patch any holes, cracks or dents on the doors.
-Prime any unpainted areas or marks such as crayons, etc. Check first if door was previously painted with an oil paint.
+Then we prime any unpainted areas or marks.
+If door was previously painted with an oil paint we will sand deeper.

 The easiest way to paint a door is to take it down and remove all the hardware.
 This will eliminate potential drips.
 Then we lay the door horizontally on saw horses.
 Using a sanding block or sheet of sandpaper, lightly sand the door.
 Look for blemishes or bumps that will need to be sanded down lightly.
 Sanding will also help the new paint to adhere to the door.